-It’s generally recommended that you change your tampon every 4 to 8 hours or when it’s saturated with blood.
+It’s generally recommended that you change your tampon every four to eight hours or when it’s saturated with blood.
 You can tell when it’s saturated because you’ll see staining on your underwear.

 Here are a few ways to keep your tampon clean and dry: